90zlaya/php-library/readme.md

 ----------------

 * Browser

+Working with browsers and user agent data.

 * Date_Time_Format

+Date and Time formating, validating, comparing, converting...

 * Directory_Lister

+Directory content retrieval.

 * Email

+Email-related operations.

 * File

+File-related operations.

 * Format

+Format related methods.

 * Operating_System

+Working with Operating System related data.

 * Pagination

+This is special class constructed from one of special templates accustomed to work everywhere.
+It's not by standard but it might help.

 * Password

+Works with password related data.

 * Random

+Random-related data.

 * Temperature

+Working with temperature conversions.

 * User

+Works with user related data.

 * Validation

+Validation methods.

 * Web_Service

+Web service related data.

 * Website

+Use this class when working with website related data.
+Instantiate it only once (great solution is Singleton design pattern) and call public parameters and methods across entire website.

 List of modules
 ----------------